eugeniaduke/Is_Tornado_Activity_Increasing/readme.md

 ## Installation
 1. Fork and clone this repository
+2. Create a virtual environment
+        - to do this run (in GitBash) python -m venv myevn
+3. Activate the virtual environment
+        - to do this run (in GitBash) source source myenv/Scripts/activate
+        - you'll know it worked if your prompt changes to show (myenv)
 2. Install the required Python packages:
     pip install -r requirements.txt
 3. Open `Tornado_tracks_Database.ipynb` in Jupyter Notebook or JupyterLab.